JohnKearney1/Joh5Bot/README.md

 @Joh5Bot is a twitter bot with access to a cryptocurrency exchange and a wallet.
 The bot waits for tweet "mentions" in the format below, and counts each tweet as a vote.
 Every hour, the bot tallies the votes and decides whether to long or short a suggested currency.
 The bot then takes market order on the given currency for 15% of the total account's balance, using 10x leverage.
 The bot then "sleeps" for exactly one hour, then closes the open position with a market order.
 This process repeats itself every hour.

+**Ruleset:**

 If no votes are cast, or no coins are suggested, the bot takes no position and updates its balance and profile picture to a neutral white.

+If an equal number of buy and sell votes are cast, the bot takes no position and updates its balance and profile picture to a neutral white.

 When the bot is long, the profile picture is green.
 Inversely, when the bot is short, the profile picture is red.

 The bot is running using the minimum balance as I develop it.
 I may stop or put the bot in test modes at my discretion.
 I may add to the account at such time that any potential bugs or behavioral errors have been squashed.
+These rules may be augmented as I do or don't develop this out.

 **The code for this project is avalible on [my GitHub](https://github.com/JohnKearney1/Joh5Bot).
 See below for usage.**